matheus-rech/freesurfer/mri_super_synth/README.md

 Please note that there is no leading/header row in the CSV file.
 The first row already corresponds to an input volume.
 Tip: you can comment out a line by starting it with #

-Important note: for 32 vs 64-bit reasons, inference is tiled on the GPU but not on the CPU, so results are expected to be slightly different on the 2 platforms.
-You can use --force_tiling option on the CPU to force tiling and get the same results as on the GPU
+Important note: as opposed to the earlier versions of SuperSynth, inference is not tiled anymore.

 The command line options are: